 Why the thudding sound?

 Ordinarily, plumbing pipes are designed to pressurise the water passing through them.
 Hence, they rush through the tap when you open it.
 Turning the tap off suddenly makes the water collide with the closed valve, hence producing a hydraulic shock.
-This shock can be highly imparting, causing different issues like loose fittings, broken pipes, or damaged water-connected appliances.
+This shock can be highly imparting, causing different issues like loose fittings, broken or burst pipes, or damaged water-connected appliances.

 Your pipes can be displaced from the jolt by the shockwaves emanating from water hammer, and in cases where strong pipe straps are used to hold the joists, these pipes may bang against your walls.
 This means more noise and higher chances of damage.